danny0838/sts-lib/README.md

  * @property {boolean} [check] - true to raise an exception if the output
  *     contains an invalid char which will be loaded incorrectly.
 Set this
  *     when the output is a plain text table file and the source files contain
- *     untrusted JSON data that may include a char like " ", "\t", "\n", etc.
+ *     untrusted JSON or YAML data that may include a char like " ", "\t",
- *     in the dictionary.
+ *     "\n", etc. in the dictionary.
  */
 ```